 - An allergic reaction that presents with swelling and hives

 These complications can generally be managed with ice and gentle massage to the affected area.
-If you experience any of these side effects and have concerns, please contact your plastic surgeon.
+If you experience any of these side effects and have concerns, please contact your cosmetic surgeon.

 Following your surgeon’s post-treatment care instructions is essential to minimise any complications.
 If you use fat from your own body as a dermal filler it may take you slightly longer to heal and recover.